Illinois Workers’ Comp Appeals Process

 Helping You Appeal a Denied Workers’ Comp Claim

-McHargue & Jones, LLC in Chicago can help you explore your options after your workers’ compensation claim has been denied.
+The Chicago workers' comp appeals lawyers McHargue & Jones, LLC can help you explore your options after your workers’ compensation claim has been denied.
 Depending on the situation, we will be able to represent you throughout an appeals process that involves the Illinois Workers’ Compensation Commission (IWCC).
 Our goal from the start to the end of your case will be to get you as many benefits and/or as large of a settlement amount as possible.
 You’ve been through enough after a workplace accident.
 Leave the legal battle ahead up to us.

 How to Appeal a Workers’ Comp Denial

 Not all denied workers’ comp cases involve an appeal to the IWCC.
 Many cases can be resolved by challenging the denial directly with the insurance company with an appeal letter prepared by a lawyer.
 When the insurer will not budge or uses an unlawful or incorrect reason to deny your claim, appealing to the IWCC and using an arbitrator becomes necessary.
 The arbitrator will review all details of the case and decide to back it or side with the insurance company’s decision to deny it.

 If the arbitrator still denies your case, then you can appeal their decision with these three steps:

 Petition for Review